Skip to main content

 Cluster and database node metrics can also be exported in Prometheus format.

-Read more about monitoring in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis and Kafka.
+Learn more about monitoring in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis, and Kafka.

-For more information on backups, see the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis.
+Read more about backups in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis.

 Scaling

-A cloud database cluster can be scaled — for example, increase vCPU and RAM to improve cluster performance.
-You can also change a fixed node configuration to an arbitrary configuration or an arbitrary configuration to a fixed configuration, but only with more disk space.
+The cloud database cluster can be scaled — for example, increase vCPU and RAM to improve cluster performance.
+You can select a configuration from a different line of configurations, but the type of disk used must match and the disk size must be larger.

-More information about scaling in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis and Kafka.
+Learn more about scaling in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis, Kafka, and OpenSearch.

 Fault tolerance and replication